May 12, 2020 ~jas

 CAREGIVERS:

-During COVID-19, as in any other stressful time, it is important to ask for help, reach out for support…
+During COVID-19 or any other stressful time, it is important to ask for help, reach out for support…

 … for any reason…any time